LightJason/Java-AgentSpeak/readme.md

     * invite (agent can invite another agent to be a member of the team - defined only to one agent)
     * abandon (an invited agent can removed from the team membership)

+* Perceive
+    * an agent percive its environment based on the power and weight
+    * weight defines the distance
+    * power the probability of the visibility

 * Team member
     * an agent can be invited to another team, so the power is increased because the team size is increased
     * if a team member bits or growl to another team member the power is decreased